yypy22/yypy22/README.md

 🧑‍🎓 I'm a third-year computer science student in the UK.

 📚 Currently, I'm dedicating my efforts to honing my skills in the AI field.
-Additionally, I actively study data structures and algorithms in Python and C++.

 👨🏻‍💻 I'm highly interested in NLP and Deel Learning.